garrandall/popular-music-data/tracks/left-in-the-dark-barbra-streisand.md

 There's no need to talk
 I see the look in your eyes and I got the proof
 And there are no lies on your body
-As I see you undress  ooooh
+As I see you undress  oh
 I just want to get at the truth
 I know that you love me
 There's no need to talk